chmc-mcmc/mathematica/README.md

 To reveal the problems of methods, __quantitative__ experiments based on multivariate normal distribution can be used.

 Also, I highly suspect that some angry and aggressive people don't even understand half a word.
+I'm not fit to play politics :-(

 # Reference
 + For MCMC: Statistical Mechanics Algorithms and Computations